 The new space with a piece of carpet.

 Test fitting the new batteries.
 Yeah!
 They fit with plenty of extra room for the cables.

-Email me if you want to converse.
-My address is: john.sciarra(at,ya know the "at" symbol) gmail (dot,or point)com.
+Email me if you want to submit or converse.
+My Presidential address is: john.sciarra(at,ya know the "at" symbol) gmail (dot,or point)com.
 Mention the ariens amp in the subject or you will be treated like so much spam.